geotom/geotom.github.io/tcs-ifds/tda-presentation-notes.md

 **SQL** is a programming language.
 Data project becomes a program custom written for this analysis.

 **Leverage** -- Realise full functionality.
 Make data dynamic and reusable.
+Example: run many scenarios.
 More on this during demo.

 **The Human Element** -- What really shapes the program?
 Surely the data you start with, and the results you want...
 But it's the experience and leadership of the team -- guided by the system's needs -- that makes this a human endeavor.
+Confluence of art and science.

 **Is it Right?** -- All backed by unit tests and hand calcs.